padogrid/hazelcast-3-app-pado/README.md

 }
 ```

-Note that `serverTimezone` is set to `EST` for the JDBC URL.
+Note that `serverTimezone` is set to `America/New_York` for the JDBC URL.
 Without it, you may see the following exception if your MySQL uses the system timezone and unable to calculate the dates due to the leap year.

 ```console
 com.mysql.cj.exceptions.WrongArgumentException: HOUR_OF_DAY: 2 -> 3